Health and Safety

 In the unlikely event that an animal bites a child, 911 will be called in order to secure the animal and verify rabies shots.
 Staff will also notify Parents.
 Staff will provide first aid and will document the bite.

 Wisconsin Youth Company complies with all state guidelines when providing transportation for children.
-Transportation options include: chartered bus, city bus and Wisconsin Youth Company owned buses or 15 passenger vans with approved company driver.
+Transportation options include: chartered bus, city bus and Wisconsin Youth Company owned 15 passenger vans with approved company driver.
 Staff are not permitted to transport children in personal vehicles.

 School buses or a Wisconsin Youth Company bus or van are the preferred means of transporting children in the program.
 Documentation of adequate liability insurance must be on-file with Wisconsin Youth Company if the services of an independent transportation company are used.
 In an emergency, privately-owned vehicles may be used only with the prior approval of the risk management director, provided that the following rules are met:

 - The driver must be at least 21 years of age and have at least two years experience as a licensed driver.